yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    # start interactive node as below and choose your project name on prompt
    sinteractive -c 2 -m 4G -d 100
    ```
 2. Visit trimmomatic software webpage as available on [bioconda](https://bioconda.github.io/recipes/trimmomatic/README.html) channel.
-Look for the URI of
+Look for the URI (Looks
-   trimmomatic image (Looks something like quay.io/biocontainers/trimmomatic:<tag>) and incorporate the latest tag information for trimmomatic software as
+   something like the following for trimmomatic: quay.io/biocontainers/trimmomatic:tag) of trimmomatic image  and incorporate the latest tag information for
-   availabe in [*quay.io* registry](https://quay.io/repository/biocontainer/trimmomatic?tab=tags).
-Once you have information of URI and tag information, you can
+   trimmomatic software as availabe in [*quay.io* registry](https://quay.io/repository/biocontainer/trimmomatic?tab=tags).
+Once you have information of URI and tag
-   build a singularity image as below:
+   information, you can build a singularity image as below:

    ```bash
     singularity pull docker://quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4